 - Do you want a method that you only need to use when you have sex?
 Or do you want something that is in place and always working?

 - Is preventing infections spread by sexual contact important?
 Many methods do not protect you from sexually transmitted infections (STIs).
 Condoms are the best choice for preventing STIs.
 They work best when combined with spermicides.

-- Availability: Can the method be used without a prescription, a health care provider visit, or, in the case of minors, parental consent?
+- Availability: Can the method be used without a prescription, a provider visit, or, in the case of minors, parental consent?

 BARRIER METHODS OF BIRTH CONTROL